 What can you do to help treat patients with cyberchondria?

-Create an environment of trust.
+Create an environment of trust for patients with cyberchondria.

 When a patient has come in for care, they are already worried about what is wrong with them, along with how much treatment it will take and the costs of the visit and treatment.
 In short, they already have a lot to worry about.
 Don’t write them off or scoff at them.
 Ask about their symptoms and be understanding and empathetic when they describe what they think they have.
 Let them know you hear them.